Machine learning: Financial incentives

-Other forms of ethical challenges, not related to personal biases, are seen in health care.
 There are concerns among health care professionals that these systems might not be designed in the public's interest but as income-generating machines.
-This is especially true in the United States where there is a long-standing ethical dilemma of improving health care, but also increase profits.
+This is especially true in the United States, where there is a long-standing ethical dilemma of improving health care, but also increasing profits.
 For example, the algorithms could be designed to provide patients with unnecessary tests or medication in which the algorithm's proprietary owners hold stakes.
-There is potential for machine learning in health care to provide professionals an additional tool to diagnose, medicate, and plan recovery paths for patients, but this requires these biases to be mitigated.
+There is potential for machine learning in health care to provide professionals with an additional tool to diagnose, medicate, and plan recovery paths for patients, but this requires these biases to be mitigated.